Testimony of the Day

 - Natural Sweetener or Stevia glycerite to taste

-- 1 tsp fresh lime or lemon juice helps with bitter flavor profile
+- 1 teaspoon fresh lime or lemon juice helps with bitter flavor profile

 - 1 pinch Redmond Real salt